matthagan15/ut_thesis_typst_unofficial/example.typ

     //         body: "Quote Two"
     //     ),
     // )
+    acknowledgements: [This thesis is for all my day ones who supported me.],
     abstract: [
         #lorem(200)
     ],
 )

 = Introduction
 Typst is a document generation software comparable to Latex.
 It is different by employing a simpler markdown inspired syntax and has a more powerful scripting language that powers it, as opposed to the custom macro based framework in Latex.
 I started using it due to the real-time rendering capabilities it provided compared to Overleaf, and what really made me stick with it was how easy I found it to be to create more complicated layouts and functions.
 I ended up writing my thesis for the University of Toronto in Typst and wanted to share the template I used that resulted in a document that was approved by the School of Graduate Studies (SGS).
 It is *not* officially sponsored by SGS as opposed to the Latex or Word templates.